QuantAndy/PricerGUI9/README.md

-Full stack C# application with SQL backend and a python microservice to fetch market data from Polygon.io
+Full stack C# .NET application (windows forms GUI) with SQL backend and a python microservice to fetch market data from Polygon.io